oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/cleanup.md

 ```

 ### Delete Content in PV Folder
-To get around file permission checking under this folder, we do the deletion in a Docker container with root privilege.
+To get around file permission checking under this folder, we perform the deletion in a Docker container with root privilege.
 ```
 docker run --rm -v $PV_ROOT:/tt -v $PWD/util:/util  nginx /util/clean-pv.sh
 ```